ConnorChristie/cs4881-lab2/README.md

 ## Sample Output

 ```
-Solved A* manhattan in 271 iterations.
-Solved Hill Climbing manhattan in 312 iterations.
-Solved A* misplaced tile in 484 iterations.
 Solved Hill Climbing misplaced tile in -1 iterations.

-Solved A* manhattan in 119 iterations.
-Solved Hill Climbing manhattan in 152 iterations.
+Solved Hill Climbing manhattan in -1 iterations.
-Solved A* misplaced tile in 5244 iterations.
+Solved A* misplaced tile in 6786 iterations.
+Solved A* manhattan in 832 iterations.

 Solved Hill Climbing misplaced tile in -1 iterations.
+Solved Hill Climbing manhattan in 95 iterations.
+Solved A* misplaced tile in 6365 iterations.

-Solved A* manhattan in 2 iterations.
+Solved A* manhattan in 364 iterations.

+Solved Hill Climbing misplaced tile in -1 iterations.
-Solved Hill Climbing manhattan in 2 iterations.
+Solved Hill Climbing manhattan in -1 iterations.
-Solved A* misplaced tile in 2 iterations.
+Solved A* misplaced tile in 16 iterations.
+Solved A* manhattan in 10 iterations.

-Solved Hill Climbing misplaced tile in 2 iterations.
+Solved Hill Climbing misplaced tile in -1 iterations.
+Solved Hill Climbing manhattan in 293 iterations.
+Solved A* misplaced tile in 2401 iterations.
+Solved A* manhattan in 179 iterations.
 ```